-- These psychological problems can cause significant disruptions in normal development and often have a lasting impact, leading to dysfunction and distress well into adulthood
+- These psychological problems can cause significant disruptions in normal development and often have a lasting impact, leading to dysfunction and distress well into adulthood.

-- Behavioral problems, including physical aggression occur frequently among sexually abused children and adolescents
+- Behavioral problems, including physical aggression, occur frequently among sexually abused children and adolescents.

-- Child sexual abuse has been linked to higher levels of risk behaviors
+- Child sexual abuse has been linked to higher levels of risk behaviors.

-If you think your child may have been sexually assaulted, talk to your child, listen to your child, take your child to the doctor.
+If you think your child may have been sexually assaulted, talk to your child, listen to your child, and take your child to the doctor.